George Weston: Amalgamations

-In 1911, George Weston's bread business underwent another amalgamation, this time on a larger scale, joining with other manufacturers in Toronto, Montreal and Winnipeg, to form the Canada Bread Company.
-In merging their businesses the Canada Bread partners agreed not to compete with the new company they had created by refraining from making bread for a ten-year period.
-The Model Bakery became part of the assets of Canada Bread and George Weston became a company director.
-Meantime, a new "Weston's Biscuit Factory," at the corner of Peter and Richmond streets in Toronto, went into production.
+In 1911, George Weston's bread business underwent another amalgamation with other manufacturers in Toronto, Montreal and Winnipeg to form the Canada Bread Company.
+In merging their businesses, the Canada Bread partners agreed not to compete with the new company they had created by refraining from making bread for a ten-year period.
+The Model Bakery became part of the assets of Canada Bread, and George Weston became a company director.
+Meanwhile, a new "Weston's Biscuit Factory" at the corner of Peter and Richmond streets in Toronto went into production.